zerostaticthemes/hugo-serif-theme/README.md

 - Under 30KB without images or 80KB with images and illustrations ⚡
 - Robust example content included
 - Royalty free illustrations included
+- Set `body` classes on a per template basis
+- Inject javascript files on a per page basis (see services/single.html)
+- Plenty examples of using `range` and `where` to loop over various content types
+- Google analytics configured in `config.toml`

 ## Installation